Phase C—Possible Directions and Priorities

 ), you probably have an expanded view of issues associated with your project.
 It may seem pressing to define a narrower topic.
 However, this phase works towards clarification of your direction by first expanding

 your view of the issues even further.
-(This matches Elbow's advice to alternate between creative and critical aspects of writing as well as “opening-wide, then focusing in & formulating,” a process noted in Part 4's Teaching and Learning for Reflective Practice.)
+(This matches Elbow's advice to alternate between creative and critical aspects of writing as well as “opening-wide, then focusing in & formulating,” a process noted in Part 4's think-piece on Teaching and Learning for Reflective Practice

 Tools and Processes